(ModernSurvival.org) – Which of These is a Sign of Heat Exhaustion?

-(ModernSurvival.org) – Summer is around the corner, and with it comes more time spent enjoying the outdoors.
-Many people will begin camping, swimming, and working in the sun, leaving them exposed to searing heat (and in some locations, high humidity).
+Summer is around the corner, and with it comes more time spent enjoying the outdoors.
+Many people will begin camping, swimming, and working in the sun, exposing them to searing heat (and, in some locations, high humidity).
 Unfortunately, this doesn’t always end well.

 According to the Centers for Disease Control and Prevention (CDC),